 Big data companies frequently contact us seeking solutions to their SAP database performance woes, even those with modern applications that allow for greater scalability, with their three-tier client/server environments that are designed to lessen the database workload.
-If your database’s capabilities have been stretched to its limits only to remain the weakest part of your IT system, and you need solutions to managing data growth, then you have three options:
+If your database’s capabilities have been stretched to its limits only to remain the weakest part of your IT system, and you need solutions to managing data growth, then you have three options for Data Archiving:

 - Expand your systems, or

 - Eliminate old data by deleting it, or

 Unnecessarily expanding your systems can be costly, and deleting the data is frequently impractical due to the need for read access to individual data objects.
 Therefore, the solution is to relocate the data in such a way that it remains accessible when needed.
 Data archiving is less risky than haphazardly deleting your unused or infrequently accessed data, and a smarter long-term storage solution than simply expanding your systems.

 Data archiving shrinks storage requirements by removing unused or infrequently accessed data from the database, and archiving it to more cost-efficient media.
 When performed routinely, data archiving plays a significant role in controlling the growth of SAP data, resulting in a decreased total cost of ownership (TCO).

 In addition to these benefits, companies frequently deploy data archiving to remedy system performance issues, mistakenly signing off on archiving projects under the assumption that improved performance is a given.
 However, archiving for improved system performance without a proper strategy in place will likely lead to disappointing results at best.
 It is not uncommon for a data archiving project that results in the significant reduction of data in the system to keep performance levels the same as they were prior to archiving.
 So how does one improve system performance by way of an SAP data archiving project?

 CHANGE HOW YOU THINK ABOUT DATA ARCHIVING & PERFORMANCE